Cobblestone: A Divide-and-Conquer Approach for Automating Formal Verification: The Approach

-The first problem is that \texttt{Tactic\_C} could fail.
-In this case, instead of just replacing the tactic with an \texttt{admit}, fail-safe mode tries to find a shorter prefix that \emph{does} lead to multiple subgoals, which we call a \emph{decomposing prefix}.
-For example, if the sequence \texttt{Tactic\_A.
-Tactic\_B} successfully leads to multiple subgoals, then fail-safe mode would keep \texttt{Tactic\_A} and \texttt{Tactic\_B} as the prefix and would create the a bullet with an \texttt{admit} placeholder for each of the subgoals generated by running \texttt{Tactic\_B}.
-This is shown in Figure~\ref{fig:run-fail-safe}\circledletter{C} as the path where ``run prefix'' leads to an error, which then goes into ``try to find a decomposing prefix''.
+The first complication is that the proof can encounter an error while executing a prefix tactic \emph{after} it decomposes the original goal.
+Concretely, ``\texttt{destruct a}'' might successfully decompose the goal into subgoals, but then, ``\texttt{apply nonexistent}'' can fail.
+In this case, instead of just replacing the ``\texttt{apply nonexistent}'' with an \texttt{admit}, fail-safe mode searches for a shorter prefix that leads to multiple subgoals, which we call a \emph{decomposing prefix}.
+For example, if the sequence ``\texttt{intros. destruct a.}'' leads to multiple subgoals, then fail-safe mode keeps it as the prefix and creates a bullet with an \texttt{admit} placeholder for each subgoal, as shown on the right.

-The second problem is that \texttt{Tactic\_C} could produce a number of subgoals that is not the same as the number of bullets that follow.
-In the example above, there are two bullets that follow \texttt{Tactic\_C}.
-If \texttt{Tactic\_C} produces fewer than that, then fail-safe mode would trim the number of bullets; if \texttt{Tactic\_C} produces more than that, then fail-safe mode would add the appropriate number of bullets with \texttt{admit} placeholders.
-This is shown in Figure~\ref{fig:run-fail-safe}\circledletter{D} in the box ``fix too many/too few subproofs''.
-This guarantees that the number of subproofs that appear syntactically in the proof is the same as the number of subgoals generated by the tactic right before the bullets start.
+The second complication is that a decomposing tactic can produce more or fewer subgoals than the number of bullets that follow.
+On the right, there are two bullets that follow ``\texttt{destruct a}''.
+If ``\texttt{destruct a}'' produces fewer subgoals than two, fail-safe mode trims the number of bullets; if ``\texttt{destruct a}'' produces more than two, fail-safe mode adds the appropriate number of bullets with \texttt{admit} placeholders.
+This guarantees that the number of subproofs that appear syntactically in the proof matches the number of subgoals generated by the prefix.